 You can expect to pay anywhere between $1000 to $3000 for a Siberian Husky Dog puppy.
 The price varies from breeder to breeder, but it’ll also vary depending on the pups parents and their coat color.
 These dogs are normally born in litter sizes of between 4 and 8 puppies.

 The Husky Dog is a muscular dog and is often said to look like a wolf.
+Indeed, they are one of the best known wolf dog breeds.
 They have pointy ears and a fluffy tail.
 In the breed standard, it states that their body is the perfect balance of slenderness and endurance built for an efficient gait.

 Male Husky Dogs usually stand between 21 to 23.5 inches and weigh between 45 to 60 pounds, while females are normally smaller and lighter, standing between 20 to 22 inches and weighing between 35 to 50 pounds.